Recent Work in Archaeological Geophysics & Forensic Geoscience: Future Horizons

 Convenor: Dr Ruth Morgan, UCL Centre for the Forensic Sciences, 35 Tavistock Square, London WC1H 9EZ, UK.
 Tel: +44 (0)20 3108 3062, email: firstname.lastname@example.org

 It is anticipated that each meeting will attract 100 or more participants.
 As well as oral presentations, there will be space for commercial and poster displays.
-Those interested in contributing to either meeting are warmly encouraged to contact the respective convenors, and to submit abstracts of up to 1000 words in length, accompanied by suitable illustrative material, no later than the 31st August 2014.
-These will be collated and made available to all those attending.
+Those interested in contributing to either meeting are warmly encouraged to contact the respective convenors, and to submit abstracts of up to 1000 words in length, accompanied by suitable illustrative material, no later than the 26th September 2014.